-The Chicago Public Schools’ FY18 Proposed Budget is the financial and policy plan proposed to the Chicago Board of Education for the fiscal year beginning July 1, 2017 and ending June 30, 2018.
-The District makes the proposed budget available to the public at cps.edu/budget, which contains the official budget document as well as interactive features that make additional information more easily accessible.
+The Chicago Public Schools’ (CPS) FY2022 Proposed Budget is the financial policy plan proposed to the Chicago Board of Education for the fiscal year beginning July 1, 2021 and ending June 30, 2022.
+The proposed budget is available to the public at www.cps.edu/budget.
+The website contains the official budget document as well as an interactive site that includes detailed reports on all dollars and positions in the district budget.
+Physical copies of the FY2022 Proposed Budget are available at the Board Office at 1 North Dearborn St., Suite 950, Chicago, Illinois 60602.

 The following chapters are included:

-Included in this chapter is a description of each of the District’s revenue sources, the assumptions and factors that influence our revenue projections and year-to-year comparisons.
+This chapter describes each of the district’s revenue sources, the assumptions and factors that influence our revenue projections, and year-to-year comparisons.

-This chapter provides an overview of school budgets and the resources given to schools, as well as a year over year comparison of total school funding.
-It defines the various types of schools in Chicago, the demographics and the programs provided to students.
-District-run schools are organized into Networks, which provide administrative support and leadership development.
+This chapter provides an overview of school budgets and the resources given to schools, as well as a year-over-year comparison of total school funding.
+It defines the various types of schools in Chicago, the demographics, and the programs provided to students.
+Additionally, the chapter outlines the network management structure for district-run schools, which provides administrative support and leadership development to schools and school leaders.

-Profiles of each Central Office department, including its mission and major programs, FY18 budget summary, major accomplishments and key budget initiatives are included in this chapter.
+This section profiles each Central Office department, including its mission and major programs, FY2022 budget summary, major accomplishments, and key budget initiatives.

-This chapter provides a basic overview of the District’s pension obligations and challenges.
+This chapter provides a basic overview of the district’s pension obligations, funding streams, and projected future outlook.

-The Capital Budget chapter describes CPS' plan for major infrastructure investments.
-Because capital projects often take longer than one year to complete, a separate capital budget is prepared.
-This chapter outlines the projected expenditures for multi-year projects and explains the impact of the capital budget on operating expenses.
-A separate capital budget website with more detailed information on all of the projects can be found on the CPS website.
+This chapter describes CPS’ plan for major infrastructure investments, outlines the projected expenditures for multi-year projects, and explains the impact of the capital budget on operating expenses.
+A separate capital plan website with project details can be found at www.cps.edu/capitalplan.

 This chapter provides detail on the Board’s debt management practices.
-It presents a complete picture of the District’s use and management of debt.
-It includes a list of the current outstanding debt, proposed debt issuances and all debt service requirements.
+It presents a complete picture of the district’s use and management of debt, including current outstanding debt, proposed debt issuances, and all debt service requirements.

-This chapter explains CPS’ goals for maintaining a minimum fund balance (cash reserve) and how it is calculated.
+This chapter explains CPS’ goals for maintaining and calculating a minimum fund balance (cash reserve).

-Funds are separate accounting entities that ensure taxpayer dollars are spent as authorized.
-This chapter describes the four governmental fund types used by CPS: General Fund, Special Revenue Funds, Capital Projects Funds and Debt Service Funds.
-CPS will continue to distinguish how funds are received and spent by using the following categories: General Budgeted Funds, School Generated Funds, State and Federal Grant Funds, Capital Projects Funds and Debt Service Funds.
+This chapter describes the four governmental fund types used by CPS to ensure taxpayer dollars are spent as authorized: General Fund, Special Revenue Funds, Capital Projects Funds, and Debt Service Funds.
+CPS will continue to distinguish how funds are received and spent by using the following categories: General Budgeted Funds, School Generated Funds, State and Federal Grant Funds, Capital Projects Funds, and Debt Service Funds.

-This chapter provides detail about CPS’ projected cash flow throughout the fiscal year, and explains its cash management strategies.
+This chapter provides detail about CPS’ projected cash flow throughout the fiscal year and cash management strategies.

-In this section we have included answers to some of the typical questions we receive about the Budget Book.
+This section includes answers to some typical questions about the Budget Book and our interactive website.

 Interactive Budget Reports

-In addition to the budget book, CPS provides enhanced interactive budget reports that allow members of the public to view the entire operating budget and get more detail on any component of the budget.
+In addition to the budget book, CPS provides enhanced interactive budget reports that allow readers to view the entire operating budget and get more detail on any component of the budget.

 The interactive reports include: